Mozart4242/mozart4242/README.md

 # About me

 Once upon a time, I was a network security engineer but at some point, DevOps changed my career life.
-Now I am working and studying in the DevSecOps field and I am honored with this decision.
-I believe that my prior experience helps me a lot in DevOps.
+Now I am working and studying in DevSecOps field and I am honored with this decision.
+I believe that my prior experience helps me a lot in DevSecOps.

 <h1 align="center">Hi 👋, I'm Morteza</h1>